 Short letter on any matter of interest to journal readers, including comments on an article that has previously appeared in the journal.
 The authors of the article commented on would be invited to reply.

-The URL of Hong Kong Journal of Ophthalmology website is: http://www.hkjo.hk
+The Hong Kong Journal of Ophthalmology is fully Open Access.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.